 Final Review will occur from April 11, 2019 until early June 2019.

-Stay tuned for the announcement of our Pacesetter finalists, who will be invited to an in-person workshop to collaborate, pitch and receive expert feedback on their concepts.
+Announcing our Pacesetter finalists, who were invited to an in-person workshop to collaborate, pitch and receive expert feedback on their concepts.

-Selected concepts will be announced and invited into the finalist Pacesetter community.
+Selected concepts have been announced and invited into the finalist Pacesetter community.

 Read The Full Brief